 To sum up, there are multiple ways to set up a chart in MetaTrader, and this article lists just a few of them.
 However, traders can set up a chart the way they want, starting with the type of the chart and ending with the colours used.
 In the end, what matters is the correct interpretation of it.
 Trading in the long run implies a lot of time spent in front of the screens, so choosing the right colour combination as well as the right trading set-up is one thing that makes a difference between a successful trader and one who still struggles.

 - Forex Trading – Explaining the Concept

-– Explaining what a Forex broker is and does, how the business should be organized, and how many types of Forex brokers exist.
+– Explaining what a Forex broker is and does; how the business should be organised; and how many types of Forex brokers exist.

 - Financial Products to Trade

 – Different categories of financial products that a Forex Broker offers for retail clients, starting with the classical currency pairs, and continuing with commodities, CFDs, indexes, etc.

 – Explaining the differences between the three Forex trading sessions, their importance and ranking, etc.